ukd1/toshi-testnet-faucet/README.md

 ## Architecture

-Deploying a Token app requires a few processes to run:
+Deploying a Toshi app requires a few processes to run:

-* **token-headless-client**<br>
+* **toshi-headless-client**<br>
-  This is a client we provide (similar to the iOS or Android client) that provides a wrapper around the Token backend services.
+  This is a client we provide (similar to the iOS or Android client) that provides a wrapper around the Toshi backend services.
 It also handles end-to-end encrypting all messages using the Signal protocol.
 It is written in Java and runs in the background, proxying all the requests to amd from your bot.
 * **redis**<br>
-  We use redis pub/sub to provide a connection between the token-headless-client and your bot.
+  We use redis pub/sub to provide a connection between the toshi-headless-client and your bot.
 * **bot.js**<br>
   This is where all your app logic lives.
 * **postgres**<br>